OpenTelemetry Collector

 How OpenTelemetry Collector works?

-OpenTelemetry Collectoropen in new window is a vendor-agnostic proxy/middleman between your application and distributed tracing toolsopen in new window such as Uptrace or Jaeger.
+OpenTelemetry Collectoropen in new window serves as a vendor-agnostic proxy between your applications and distributed tracing toolsopen in new window such as Uptrace or Jaeger.

-OpenTelemetry Collector works by receiving telemetry data from various sources, processing and normalizing the data, and then exporting it to various backends for storage and analysis.
+OpenTelemetry Collector operates by receiving telemetry data from various sources, processing and normalizing the data, and then exporting it to different backends for storage and analysis.

-Otel Collector provides powerful data processing capabilities, allowing you to perform aggregation, filtering, sampling, and enrichment of telemetry data.
+Otel Collector provides powerful data processing capabilities, including aggregation, filtering, sampling, and enrichment of telemetry data.
 You can transform and reshape the data to fit your specific monitoring and analysis requirements before sending it to the backend systems.

-Otel Collector is written in Go and licensed under Apache 2.0 license which allows you to change the source code and install custom extensions.
-That comes at a cost of running and maintaining your own OpenTelemetry Collector instances.
+Otel Collector is written in Go and licensed under Apache 2.0, which allows you to modify the source code and install custom extensions.
+However, this comes with the responsibility of maintaining your own OpenTelemetry Collector instances.

 When to use OpenTelemetry Collector?